-The Directors present the Investors Central Limited 2021 Remuneration Report, outlining key aspects of our remuneration policy and framework, and remuneration awarded this financial year.
+The directors present the Investors Central Limited 2022 remuneration report, outlining key aspects of our remuneration policy and framework, and remuneration awarded this year.

 Remuneration levels are competitively set to attract and retain appropriately qualified and experienced Directors and Senior Management.
 The Remuneration Committee recommends the cash incentive to be paid to the individuals for approval by the Board.
-The Board assesses the appropriateness of remuneration packages given levels and trends in comparative companies.
-Remuneration packages comprise fixed remuneration and may include bonuses or equity-based remuneration entirely at the discretion of the Board based on the performance of the individual.
-At the date of this report the Consolidated Entity had entered into performance-based agreements with Executive Directors or Senior Management which included short-term incentives (STI) and long-term incentives (LTI).
+The Board assesses the appropriateness of remuneration packages, given trends in comparative companies.
+Remuneration packages comprise fixed remuneration and may include bonuses entirely at the discretion of the Board based on the performance of the individual.
+At the date of this report the Consolidated Entity had entered into performance based agreements with Executive Directors or Senior Management which included short-term incentives (STI) and long-term incentives (LTI).
 Both the short-term incentive (STI) and long-term incentive (LTI) are an 'at risk' bonus provided in the form of cash.
 Both the STI and LTI together equate to a maximum of 25% of KMP base yearly salary (excludes super and leave accruals).
 No options were issued to Directors or senior executives during the financial period in respect of remuneration.